alvaroandresgarayromero/designpatternsheeet/README.rst

 Getting Started
 ================

-To get started, let's first run a simple C++ application within a Docker container.
+To get started, let's run a simple C++ application within a Docker container.
+The app will print out the device hostname from where its been executed on the terminal.

 1. Install Docker:
     Verify that Docker and Docker-Compose are installed.